Before we get into the topic of native file exports – does the term “native files” strike anyone else as a bit oxymoronic?

 If you’ve got a native production coming up, give us a call.
 Our experts can help you make sure all the bases are covered before problems creep in down the road.

-If you have any questions or comments about the role of native files in litigation, you can download our free ediscovery guide: eDiscovery Collection Best Practices.
+If you have any questions or comments about the role of native files in litigation, you can download our free eDiscovery guides.